modelscope/3D-Speaker/egs/cnceleb/sv-eres2net/README.md

 ```

 ## Citations
-If you are using CAM++ model in your research, please cite:
+If you are using ERes2Net model in your research, please cite:
 ```BibTeX
 @article{eres2net,
   title={An Enhanced Res2Net with Local and Global Feature Fusion for Speaker Verification},